DataDog/system-tests/parametric/README.md

 ```

-Tests can be aborted using CTRL-C.
+Tests can be aborted using CTRL-C but note that containers maybe still be running and will have to be shut down.

 ### Debugging